Skip to main content

 How many credit cards should I have?

 There’s no prescribed number of credit cards you should have.
-It all depends on your personal circumstances.
-Conventional wisdom suggests that it’s a good idea for most people to have at least two credit cards.
+It all depends on your personal circumstances, but it’s a good idea for most people to have at least two credit cards.
 One for everyday spending that helps earn rewards or cashback, which you’d preferably pay off in full every month.
-Another which you keep for emergencies, to pay for unexpected expenses such as car repairs, or having to travel at short notice.
+And then another, which you keep for emergencies to pay for unexpected expenses, such as car repairs or having to travel at short notice.

 How Uswitch compares credit cards